By Anh Thu Truong

 “I believe they started in the late 90s.
 At the time, it was mostly Mr. Eich [that directed the murals], who retired about three years ago,” Pash said.
 “I helped him along the process when I started teaching here, so in my third year, we had about two or three students paint murals.”

-From roaring dragons, Mother Nature and streams of delicate koi fish to meme-filled art, the word ‘detailed’ would be an understatement.
+From roaring dragons, streams of delicate koi fish to meme-filled art, the word ‘detailed’ would be an understatement.
 They bring our mundane hallways to life, adding a depth and dimension that demonstrate extraordinary artistic vision and extreme attention to minute details.

-The majority of these murals have been signed by art students who completed them in the early 2000s to mid 2010s.
-But as you take a closer look, past the lingering pencil sketches and the splotches of white canvas, many paintings remain largely unfinished.
+But as you take a closer look, past the lingering pencil sketches and the splotches of white canvas, some of the paintings remain largely unfinished.

 “I mean, some of them, especially in the art halls, have remained unfinished for a very long time.
 [Right before Mr. Eich retired] He had a really great group of painting students,” Pash said.
 “But again, [their paintings remain] unfinished because they graduated.”